KhaledAshrafH/2D-Graphics-Toolkit/README.md

 # 2D-GraphicPackage
-This Project contains implementation of 2d graphic algorithms.
+This Project contains implementation of 2d graphic algorithms with GUI.